samikeijonen/foxer/readme.txt

 Contributors: automattic
 Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

-Requires at least: 4.0
+Requires at least: 4.9
 Tested up to: 4.8
 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called foxer, or underscores.
+A starter theme called foxer.

 == Description ==

 Hi.
-I'm a starter theme called foxer, or underscores, if you like.
+I'm a starter theme called foxer, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == Installation ==